umbraco/UmbracoDocs/11/umbraco-cms/reference/configuration/globalsettings.md

 ### Timeout

-Configures the session timeout to determine how many minutes can pass without any requests being made before the user is required to log in again.
-This timeout period can be set in the format of HH:MM:SS, and any activity within the Umbraco backoffice will reset the timer for the session.
+Configure the session timeout to determine how much time can pass without a requests being made before the user is required to log in again.
+The session timeout format can be set as HH:MM:SS, any activity within the backoffice will reset the timer.

-{% hint style="info" %} If the session timeout is set too long, it may increase the risk of exposing confidential data or enable attackers to gain unauthorized access to the session.
-Therefore, it is imperative to establish a reasonable session timeout to minimize potential security risks. {% endhint %}
+{% hint style="info" %} Long session timeouts raise data exposure and unauthorized access risks.
+Thus, it's vital to establish a reasonable timeout to mitigate security risks. {% endhint %}

 ### Default UI language